matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

         Current total:

-2. Once the file is complete, save a final copy as "My 20XX NFL Ratings - FINAL 20XX_MM_DD.csv" and also put a copy of the file into "process\inputs\step5" as "Latest Player Attributes.csv" (overwriting the previous copy).
+2. Once the file is complete, save a final copy as "My 20XX Player Attributes - FINAL 20XX_MM_DD.csv" and also put a copy of the file into "process\inputs\step5" as "Current Player Attributes.csv" (overwriting the previous copy).

                                             Step 5: Update the roster file.